XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
-  where: 'where_example', # String | Filter by an any element
+  where: 'Status==\"' + BankTransaction.StatusEnum.ACTIVE + '\"', # String | Filter by an any element
-  order: 'order_example', # String | Order by an any element
+  order: 'Type ASC', # String | Order by an any element
-  page: 56, # Integer | e.g. page=1 – Up to 100 bank transactions will be returned in a single API call with line items shown for each bank transaction
+  page: 1, # Integer | Up to 100 bank transactions will be returned in a single API call with line items details
-  unitdp: 56 # Integer | e.g. unitdp=4 – You can opt in to use four decimal places for unit amounts }
+  unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }

 begin